 Search Engines

-A Search Engine is a web portal to find information on the internet through using keyword searches.
-Major Search Engines include Google, Yahoo and Bing.
+A search engine is a web portal to find information on the internet by using keyword searches.
+Major search engines include Google, Yahoo and Bing.

 SEM

 Stands for Search Engine Marketing.
-This is a form of Internet marketing which includes all aspects of building traffic through search, including natural (organic) Search Engine Optimisation and PPC (pay per click) Search Engine advertising.
+This is a form of Internet marketing which includes all aspects of building traffic through search, including natural (organic) Search Engine Optimization and PPC (pay-per-click) search engine advertising.

 SEO